 Facilitated the re-unification of children with families by interfacing with the juvenile justice, medical and educational systems.

-Wilbert has spearheaded the growth of this company with increased revenues from year to year.
+Wilbert has spearheaded the growth of his companies with increased revenues from year to year.
 Prior to this, Wilbert worked for Chrysler Corporation from September 1984 to December 2000.
-Mr. Williams’ tenure at Chrysler encompassed several responsible Engineering Design, Development, Release and Management positions.
+Wilbert’s tenure at Chrysler encompassed several responsible Engineering Design, Development, Release and Management positions.

 Wilbert received a Bachelor of Science degree in Mechanical Engineering from the University of Michigan in 1981.